mattsq/XTYLearner/README.md

 - ``DeltaCATE`` – prioritise points with high variance in predicted treatment effects.
 For continuous treatments it draws multiple treatment samples directly without one-hot encoding.
+- ``CATEUncertainty`` – targets epistemic uncertainty in the conditional average treatment effect ``τ(x)`` using model-provided intervals or Monte Carlo samples of both potential outcomes.
 - ``FCCMRadius`` – a weighted combination of these uncertainty scores and the coverage radius around labelled data.